elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Returning a zero-index value in an if statement can result in false zero value.
-The if statement will erroneously return false based in the index zero value.</div><br />
+  <div><strong>Interview Response:</strong> A zero-index value in an if statement can result in a false zero value.
+The if statement erroneously returns false based on the index zero value.</div><br />
   <div><strong>Technical Response:</strong> The potential negative outcome is relative to returning zero as the index occurrence.
-The if statement will not work properly and return a false zero value.
-This is a bit of inconvenience and can be fixed using an extended value check on the zero value!<br />
+The if statement does not work correctly and return a false zero value.
+This behavior is inconvenient and gets fixed using an extended value check on the zero value.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />